AviatrixSystems/Docs/HowTos/tgw_plan.rst

 -----------------------------------------------------------------------------------------------------------------------

-This section is for hybrid connection, it includes Step 4, 5 & 6.
-It sets up connection to on-prem datacenter over Direct Connect or Internet.
+This section is for hybrid, multi region or multi cloud connection, it includes Step 4, 5 & 6.
+It sets up connection to on-prem datacenter over
+Direct Connect or Internet.

 4. Setup Aviatrix Transit GW